botfatherio/botfather.io/src/content/apiref/match.md

 title: Match Type
 ---

-Objects of type `Match` are usually returned by botfather Api methods.
+Objects of type `Match` are usually returned by Botfather Api methods.
 Matches describe where something has been found and how _good_ the match is.

 ## Match object instanciation